Is the CPA Worth It? 5 Reasons You Should Earn Your CPA & CMA

 Even if you are certain you want to be a CPA and are happy in your current position, adding the CMA certification to your credentials will visibly place you ahead of the curve among your CPA colleagues.

-If you are a student and have the opportunity to go for both simultaneously using Double Up & Stand Out! as a blueprint, even better.
-The authors of the article, Hargadon and Fuller, have boiled down their approach to nine steps while you’re still in school to earn your CPA and CMA in as little as six months after graduation.
+If you are a student and have the opportunity to go for both simultaneously using the Dual CMA and CPA Certification approach as a blueprint, even better.
+The authors of the article have boiled down their approach to nine steps while you’re still in school to pass both the CMA and CPA exams in as few as nine months after graduation.
 Ambitious?
 Yes.
 Doable?
 Double yes.

 There’s Real ROI